-Estimation procedures such as Multiple Imputation that worked under MAR assumption became widely popular and textbooks were authored exclusively on MAR and its simplified versions (Graham, 2012).
-In the absence of recognizable criteria for MAR, some authors have devised heuristics invoking auxiliary variables, to increase the chance of achieving MAR (Collins et al., 2001).
-Others have warned against indiscriminate inclusion of such variables (Thoemmes and Rose, 2013; Thoemmes and Mohan, 2015).
-These difficulties have engendered a culture with a tendency to blindly assume MAR, with the consequence that the more commonly occurring MNAR class of problems remains relatively unexplored (Resseguier et al., 2011; Adams, 2007; Osborne, 2012, 2014; Sverdlov, 2015; van Stein and Kowalczyk, 2016).
+Estimation procedures such as Multiple Imputation that worked under MAR assumption became widely popular and textbooks were authored exclusively on MAR and its simplified versions (Graham 2012).
+In the absence of recognizable criteria for MAR, some authors have devised heuristics invoking auxiliary variables, to increase the chance of achieving MAR (Collins, Schafer, and Kam 2001).
+Others have warned against indiscriminate inclusion of such variables (Thoemmes and Rose 2013; Thoemmes and Mohan 2015).
+These difficulties have engendered a culture with a tendency to blindly assume MAR, with the consequence that the more commonly occurring MNAR class of problems remains relatively unexplored (Adams 2007; Resseguier, Giorgi, and Paoletti 2011; Osborne 2012, 2014; Sverdlov 2015; van Stein and Kowalczyk 2016).

-In his seminal paper (Rubin, 1976) Rubin recommended that researchers explicitly model the missingness process:
+In his seminal article (Rubin 1976), Rubin recommended that researchers explicitly model the missingness process: